Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 • Line T8:

-6a.
-How to Get from the Airport to your Hotel during a RAP /SNCF Strike in Paris
+4C.
+How to Get from the Airport to Your Hotel During an RER Train /Metro Train Strike in Paris

 Transportation from Airport to Paris

-GOOD TO KNOW: The line from Paris Charles de Gaulle Airport to Paris city center and beyond to Paris Orly Airport is operated half by SNCF (from CDG Airport to Paris Gare du Nord) and half by RATP (from Paris Gare du Nord to Orly Airport and the end of the line).
-This means that when SNCF or RATP are on strike, this connection is disrupted or suspended.
+GOOD TO KNOW: The RER B line that connects Paris Charles de Gaulle Airport and Paris Orly Airport to Paris is operated half by SNCF (from CDG Airport to Paris Gare du Nord) and half by RATP (from Paris Gare du Nord to Orly Airport and the end of the line).
+This means that when SNCF or RATP are on strike, this connection might be disrupted or suspended.

 Train Connection CDG Airport to Paris